NOAA-PMEL/OneArgo-Mat/README.md

 calc_auxil.m             : calculates various auxiliary variables from Argo float data<br/>
 check_datenum.m          : checks if input matches datenum format<br/>
 check_dir.m              : determines if a directory needs to be created and does so if necessary<br/>
+check_existing_snapshot.m: checks if files for specified snapshot exist locally<br/>
 check_float_variables.m  : checks if specified variables are available for the specified floats<br/>
 check_variables.m        : checks if specified variables are available<br/>
 combine_variables.m      : creates a cell array with variables names (basic and extended sets)<br/>
 create_tiled_layout.m    : creates tiled layout in a profile plot with two different variables<br/>
+delete_snapshot_prof.m   : deletes individual profile files of a full snapshot file<br/>
-depth_interp.m           : interpolates values for BGC-Argo parameters against depth<br/>
+depth_interp.m           : interpolates values for Argo parameters against depth<br/>
 do_download.m            : determines if a file should be downloaded or not<br/>
+determine_float_dacs.m   : determines which DACs handle specified floats<br/>
+determine_snaphot.m      : determines which snapshot of Argo data will be used<br/>
 do_pause.m               : pauses execution of main_workshop (if used without desktop)<br/>
+do_download.m            : determines if a file needs to be downloaded<b/>
 download_float.m         : downloads the prof, Sprof or other NetCDF file for one float from the GDAC<br/>
 download_index.m         : downloads one index file from the GDAC<br/>
 download_multi_floats.m  : calls download_float to download NetCDF files from the GDAC for multiple floats<br/>